Oladapo-jpg/public-health-projects/README.md

 Investigated the independent association of age, diabetes, renal disease, and hypertension with mortality using multivariable logistic regression, adjusted odds ratios, and confidence intervals.

+## Project 7: Predictors of Length of Stay in Heart Failure Patients

+Investigated factors associated with hospital length of stay using multivariable linear regression, regression coefficients, confidence intervals, and epidemiological interpretation of healthcare utilization outcomes.

 ## Dataset

 Simulated Heart Failure Mortality Dataset (1,000 observations).